Metropolis-Hastings transition kernel couplings: Introduction

-So far, two approaches to coupling the MH kernel appear in the literature.
-In one method a coupling is defined directly in terms of the probability density or mass function of the marginal transition kernel \citep{rosenthal1996analysis, rosenthal2002quantitative, qin2018wasserstein, OLeary2020}.
-This approach recalls the $\gamma$-coupling of \citet[chap 1.5]{lindvall2002lectures} and relies on few properties of the underlying transition kernel.
-The other method is to define one coupling at the MH proposal step followed by a second coupling at the acceptance step, subject to certain conditions \citep{johnson1998coupling, bou2018coupling, Jacob2020}.
-It has been unclear if one strategy is preferable to the other, or if there exist kernel couplings beyond the scope of either approach.
-In this paper we resolve this question, showing that every MH transition kernel coupling has a two-step representation.
+On the theory side, our result addresses an important open question on the structure of MH kernel couplings, which is whether all such couplings have a `two-step' representation.
+So far, two approaches to constructing MH kernel couplings have appeared in the literature: in the first (one-step) method, a coupling is defined directly in terms of the probability density or mass function of the marginal transition kernel~\citep{rosenthal1996analysis, rosenthal2002quantitative, qin2018wasserstein, OLeary2020}.
+In the other (two-step) method, one first defines a coupling at the MH proposal step followed by a second coupling at the acceptance step~\citep{johnson1998coupling, bou2018coupling, Jacob2020}.
+One-step couplings seem more general, but they can be difficult to analyze.
+In contrast, two-step couplings have proven amenable to methods like those of \citet{bou2018coupling}, which yield explicit bounds on the contraction rate between chains.
+Our results show that all MH kernel couplings have a two-step representation, resolving the apparent tension between these two approaches.

+On the practical side, our results make it easier to identify high-performance couplings of the MH transition kernel.
+First, they reframe the problem of transition kernel coupling design into the simpler tasks of selecting proposal and acceptance step couplings.
+Our results show that any coupling can be expressed in a two-step form, so there is no need to consider complex one-step couplings such as those in~\citet{o2021couplings} in order to achieve rapid convergence between chains.
+This is an additional benefit since two-step couplings are often easier to implement than one-step couplings.
+Finally, proposal and acceptance step couplings often have natural parameterizations, and in this case, our results support the use of numerical methods such as gradient descent to optimize the performance of MH kernel couplings.